Brand Names: Fetroja

 What should I discuss with my healthcare provider before using cefiderocol (Fetroja)?

-You should not take this medicine if you are allergic to cefiderocol or other cephalosporin antibiotics, such as:
+You should not use this medicine if you have ever had a severe allergic reaction to cefiderocol or to certain antibiotics, such as:

 Tell your doctor if you have ever had: